snap-one/docs-driverworks-fundamentals/source/includes/15_composerpro_interface_into_the_sdk/_4-CUSTOMSELECTPROPERTY.md

 </devicedata>
 ```

 In the SelectChannel example above, SelectChannel is the command name that is sent to the ExecuteCommand function in the driver.
 The param type `CUSTOM_SELECT` allows for the specification of a global .lua function that will be invoked whenever ComposerPro wants to get data.
-In the example above, it is the function SelectChannelParamSelect.
+In the example to the right, it is the function SelectChannelParamSelect.

 The command description can also contain variables enclosed in {{ and }}, and the name refers to the param name.
 Note, that this variable substitution currently only works with params of type `CUSTOM_SELECT.`